About the Writing Center

 Information About Avenues

-In 2024, the Casper College Writing Center embarked on a mission to revive Challenge, an academic journal hosted by Casper College from 1987-1996.
+In 2024, the Casper College Writing Center embarked on a mission to revive Challenge, an academic journal hosted by Casper College from ran from 1987 to 2003, publishing student work from a variety of courses.
+It was briefly revived in 2007, only publishing for a few years thereafter.
 In a new and expansive way, Avenues is carrying on the mission of Challenge to honor academic excellence at Casper College.
 This renewal, Avenues: A Multidisciplinary Journal for Emerging Scholars is managed by the Writing Center and seeks to publish individual work from every academic discipline.

 With the core values of research, innovation, scholarship, excellence, Avenues honors the legacy of Challenge and the aspirations of emerging scholars at Casper College.